EMMATECH25/founderfit-backend/README.md

 Configure environment variables from .env.example.

-Set up a MySQL database and run the schema.
+Set up a MySQL database and run the schema (or restore the backup).

-Start the app with:
+Start the app:

 npm start

 👨‍💻 Author

 Developed by Emmanuel (Backend Engineer)

----